 The Minority Attorneys Forum

-In 2015, the Diversity & Professional Development Committee combined the Hispanic Business Group and the Minority Partners Group to form the Minority Attorneys Forum (“MAF”).
-The MAF was created to provide the firm with strategic guidance on promoting and enhancing the talents and strengths of all racial and ethnic minority attorneys at Epstein Becker Green.
+The Minority Attorneys Forum (“MAF”) was created to provide the firm with strategic guidance on promoting and enhancing the talents and strengths of all racial and ethnic minority attorneys at Epstein Becker Green.
 The MAF identifies strategies that will support diversity efforts through (i) mentorship and networking, (ii) recruitment and retention, and (iii) business development and client outreach.
 Additionally, the MAF serves as a venue where diverse attorneys can raise topics and discuss ideas that are relevant to their work experiences.

 The Women's Initiative